google/santa/docs/introduction/syncing-overview.md

 #### Flow of a full sync

+NOTE: Synchronization is now performed by its own agent, the `santasyncservice`.
+The phases of synchronization described below still apply, but references to how the process starts is outdated.
+This will be updated soon.

 This is a high level overview of the syncing process.
 For a more a more detailed account of each part, see the respective documentation.
 The santaclt binary can be run in one of two modes, daemon and non-daemon.
 The non-daemon mode does one